mco-gh/missing/README.md

 # missing

-Mapping the missing persons of Cyprus
+Mapping the missing people of Cyprus.